wzid/wzid/README.md

 I am a **software engineering student** studying at Liberty University.
 I love to learn new things and teach people about programming.

 I do all sorts of programming in my free time.
-I'm well versed with other programming languages such as C++, Java, Python, and Rust.
+I'm well versed in programming languages such as C++, Java, Python, Rust, and more.

 I am deeply passionate about the intersection of computer science and mathematics.
 My interests span all the way from front-end development to number theory, and I thrive on solving challenges in algorithms and data structures.